bergwerf/retro/_posts/2017-08-27-fltk-in-the-dart-vm.md

 ## Hot reloading
-At the Dart Developer Summit 2016 I learned about the Dart VM service protocol and the ability to trigger a hot reload from outside.
+At the Dart Developer Summit 2016 I learned about the Dart VM service protocol and the ability to trigger a hot reload.
 I created a small program that watches for file changes in the source directory and reloads the app as a result.
 To make this work I wrote a small UI building system and function to merge new and old widget trees.
 As a result a program does not have to be closed in order to update styles or callback functions.
 An example program is shown below.
-There is also a video where I demonstrate this ability [here][8].
+I also uploaded a video to YouTube where I demonstrate this ability.
+You can find the video [here][8].

 ```dart
 import 'dart:async';